royalxcasino/royalxcasino/README.md

-# Royal X Casino App - App Download Page
+# Royal X Casino Game Download For Android 2025

 Welcome to the official app download page for **Royal X Casino App**!